 Students for this course are selected on the basis of the application files which they have completed.
 These files require information about students’ personal backgrounds, educational and professional experience and skills.
-A CV, the confirmation of their proficiency in French and a film they have made or participated in are also required.
+A resume, a motivation letter, the confirmation of their proficiency in French and a film they have made or participated to are also required.

-These files are sent over to La Fémis by the embassies which, after approving the grant application, send out the information on the programme to the candidates and invite them to sit for a French language exam.
-The files are examined by a committee comprising the programme’s directing tutors and the head of the film department at the Ministry of Foreign Affairs.
+These files are sent over to La Fémis by the cultural services of French embassies all over the world.
+Applications are examined by a committee including the programme’s directing tutors and a representative from the Ministry of Europe and Foreign Affairs.